Comparison

 QUICK ANSWER

 Gruyere is usually the stronger melter and the more savory fondue default.
 Comte is often fruitier, broader, and more tasting-friendly across age levels.
-They share Alpine logic, but they do not finish the same on the tongue or in the pot.

 Best: Gruyere for fondue and stronger savory meltBudget: Comte for board use when you want fruitier Alpine depth at a similar price

-This belongs in our side-by-side cheese comparison library because both cheeses occupy the premium Alpine lane and often sit inches apart at the counter.
-The Comte profile leans into Jura fruit and long finish, while the Gruyere profile pushes harder toward savory melt and fondue structure.
+This belongs on the Alpine cheese decision shelf because both cheeses occupy the premium lane and often sit inches apart at the counter.
+Aged Comte leans into Jura fruit and long finish.

 If fondue or gratin is the mission, Gruyere gets the edge.
 If the cheese will also spend time on a board, Comte is often the more flexible buy.